 7. Clueless’ Yellow Plaid Jacket: A 90s Fashion Milestone

-While we could reasonably place a number of outfits from this film on this list, none of them provided quite as much of a splash in 1985 as the yellow plaid jacket that spoiled rich kid Cher (Alicia Silverstone) flaunts in the film.
+While we could reasonably include several outfits from this film on this list, none of them made quite as much of a splash in 1985 as the yellow plaid jacket that spoiled rich kid Cher (Alicia Silverstone) flaunts in the film.

 Alicia Silverstone wears a yellow plaid jacket as Cher Horowitz with Stacey Dash in a matching plaid set as Dionne Davenport in the 1995 American coming-of-age teen comedy film Clueless (Credit: Paramount Pictures)